The Research Office administratively coordinates all faculty and student research projects at Texas A&M College of Dentistry.

 Center for Craniofacial Research & Diagnosis

-The Center for Craniofacial Research and Diagnosis (CCRD) is a distinct multidisciplinary center of research excellence that resides within the School of Dentistry.
+The Center for Craniofacial Research and Diagnosis (CCRD) is a distinct multidisciplinary center of research excellence that resides within the College of Dentistry.
 The primary goal of the CCRD is to provide a forum to increase funded research and related programmatic activities leading to greater understanding of the etiology, natural history, diagnosis, and treatment of developmental abnormalities and functional disorders in the craniofacial region.
 Such knowledge will lead to new and improved treatments of developmental, disease, and functional disorders of the craniofacial region.

 Technology Development

-The School of Dentistry has made it a priority to proactively advance technology development, translational research, and technology transfer and commercialization.
+The College of Dentistry has made it a priority to proactively advance technology development, translational research, and technology transfer and commercialization.
 Active participation by clinical and basic science faculty as well as student trainees is encouraged.
 The Technology Development Office is dedicated to advanced technology transfer and commercialization opportunities and initiatives while maintaining the high standards inherent in existing research programs.

 Clinical Trials and Studies